 What are focal seizures?

 A seizure is an abnormal surge of electrical activity within the brain.
-Electrical signals are consistently passing along and between neurons in the brain, controlling conscious and unconscious thought, movement, and all of the other functions of the brain.
-When an animal experiences a seizure, these neurons become hyperactive and begin firing abnormally, causing a variety of visible effects on the body.
-This abnormal activity often arises without any specific trigger, and usually resolves on its own without treatment.
+When an animal experiences a seizure, the electrical signals become hyperactive and begin firing abnormally, causing various visible effects on the body.
+This abnormal activity often arises without any specific trigger and usually resolves on its own without treatment.

-A focal seizure refers to an abnormal surge of electrical activity that is confined to a specific area of the brain.
-Unlike a generalized seizure, in which the animal’s entire brain is affected and therefore the entire body shows signs of a seizure, a focal seizure only affects a localized region of the brain and therefore only has limited effects on the body.
-These affects may vary significantly, depending on which portion of the brain is affected.
+A focal seizure refers to an abnormal electrical activity surge confined to a specific area of the brain.
+Unlike a generalized seizure, in which the animal’s entire brain is affected, and the whole body shows signs of a seizure, a focal seizure only affects a localized region of the brain and only has limited effects on the body.
+These effects may vary significantly, depending on which portion of the brain is affected.